PoisotLab/ms_betacov_mapping/README.md

 increase of contact between humans and potential hosts, we also increase the risk of emergence of novel diseases (Johnson et al., 2020), as previous studies on RNA viruses suggest the importance of host phylogeography at the time of virus dispersal (Gryseels et al., 2017).

-This diversity of hosts and how the exchange of viruses occurs between species, is largely affected by the different environmental changes, as the case of sarbecovirus bats reservoirs (Muylaert et al., 2021) where they are affected by the area of the cave or the alteration of the forest, which could result in modifications of host distribution.
-Additionally, our results highlight the importance of Asia as a betacov hotspot, which is consistent with recent studies (Muylaert et al., 2021), where projections on this area suggest that new future events of sarbecovirus viral exchange might be easily spread among species or humans.

 One of these scenarios where interaction between bats and humans can occur can be seed dispersal in tropical agroecosystems.
-It opens the discussion of whether the fruits thrown by bats not only disperse seeds but could also be a source of indirect interaction between viruses of bat origin and humans (Deshpande et al., 2022) .
-This represents a challenge for conservation strategies and disease ecology since we have areas with potential zoonotic viruses and bat-human interaction.
-However, it must still be taken into account the quantification of real exposure from several scenarios, where there can be directly or indirectly bat - human interaction.
+It opens the discussion of whether the fruits thrown by bats not only disperse seeds but could also be a source of indirect interaction between viruses of bat origin and humans (Deshpande et al., XX).
+This represents a challenge for conservation strategies and disease ecology since we have areas with both potential for the acquisition of zoonotic viruses and bat-human interaction; in particular, the challenge lies in the fact that actual exposure must be quantified from several scenarios, including both direct and indirect bat - human interaction.

-This probability involves multiple factors, among which the relatedness of hosts (which can make the jumps easier (**Longdon et al., 2011; Mollentze et al., 2020; Wolfe et al., 2007**), and the overall tendency of hosts within a locality to share viruses, which may limit viral diversity because of within-host competition (Leeks et al., 2018; Sallinen et al., 2020).
-All things considered, the richness of known betacoronaviruses hosts is not a sufficient predictor of spillover risk, and we should move towards a more coevolutionary understanding of this system.

- Considering whether viruses easily adapted to multiple hosts have lower virulence on these hosts, or lower ability to jump to hosts with different immune characteristics, should yield valuable additional predictors for the total risk of spillover.

 **Acknowledgements**: We acknowledge that this study was conducted on land within the traditional unceded territory of the Saint Lawrence Iroquoian,